 |Language:||English • français • italiano • português • español|

-To make it easier to find the best set of parameter values for a particular trial, the image optimization widget performs a simulated annealing optimization on the 15 parameters.
+To make it easier to find the best set of parameter values for a particular trial, the Image Optimization widget performs a simulated annealing optimization on the 15 parameters.
 To use it, follow these steps:

-- Choose an x-ray frame in which the bone you're tracking is fairly easy to see.
+- Choose an X-ray frame in which the object is fairly easy to see.

-- Set the tracking optimization ranges to larger values (e.g., 3 mm and 3 deg) and keep the number of iterations at about 500.
+- Set the tracking optimization ranges to larger values (e.g., 3 mm and 3 deg) and keep the number of iterations at about 1000.